wesleyjin/nest-iluvcoffee/notes.md

 * Use `@Post` decorator similar to how `@Get` is used
 * Use `@Body` decorator in function args similar to how `@Param` is used.
 Can specify exact arguments to get in decorator argument, or get all values by leaving empty.

+## Response Status Codes
+* By default, nest responds with`200` and `201` status codes for successful execution.
+* `@HttpCode` decorator lets us set a specific code for the entire response.
+Use IDE to find appropriate code by using `HttpStatus.` Enum.
+Useful when status code is static.
+    * Can also use `@Res` for full control of response.
+However lose compatibility with nest features that depend on default response behavior (interceptors or HttpCode).